Frequently Asked Questions

 Can I pay for my ticket with a payment plan?

-Lastly, you will be promoted to accept the payment plan terms and conditions, agree to the schedule of monthly installments, and finally confirm your purchase.
+Lastly, you will be prompted to accept the payment plan terms and conditions, agree to the schedule of monthly installments, and finally confirm your purchase.

 Parking FAQ